Marjan van Aubel (Netherlands, 1985) is a designer of materials and objects whose practice

 Van Aubel has collaborated with scientists, designers and manufacturers including Solaronix, The American Hardwood Export Council and Joris Laarman.

 She has exhibited at world-class institutions such the Victoria and Albert Museum,

-Boijmans van Beuningen Museum and the Design Museum in London, where she was recently nominated for the Design of the Year Awards twice; in 2013 and 2015.
+Boijmans van Beuningen Museum and the Design Museum in London, where she has been nominated for the Design of the Year Awards twice; in 2013 and 2015.
 Her work is part of the permanent collection of the Vitra Design Museum and MoMA New York.